fyookball/ChainBet/README.md

 Note that the enumeration of message descriptions below does not correspond exactly to the above steps in the commitment scheme because the communication messages are a separate part of the protocol.

-Messaging will consist of 5 several communication phases.
+Messaging will consist of 5 communication phases.

 ## Phase 1: Announcement